 How To Make A DIY Activity Advent Calendar

-Ok, so first things first you will need to head over to our article DIY Activity Calendar.
+Ok, so first things first you will need to head over to our article DIY Activity Calendar for a Christmas activity calendar or here for our Stay At Home Activity Advent Calendar for a fun during the year stay-at-home activity calendar.
 You will find our FREE DIY activity advent calendar printables over there.
-You will find the numbers 1-24 as well as 32 different fun family-friendly activities.
+All the numbers you need as well a range of fun activities.

 Activities like- Make Hot Chocolate.
 Kids Cook Dinner and Go Out Tonight and Look At The Stars.